top of page

 10 underrated sci-fi movies

 These may not be the best the sci-fi genre can offer, but they deserve much more love than they get.
-I will not talk about movies that failed at the box office but later found their niche, acquiring the status of cult classics.
-My goal here is to remind you of some super entertaining, solid movies that not enough people talk about.
+Let me remind you of some super entertaining, solid movies that not enough people talk about.

 D.A.R.Y.L (1985)